SEI currently licenses the following curriculum:

 Our curriculum, including assessments, has been reviewed by industry experts and instructional designers.
 The curriculum is for in-person training only.

-must become a Registered Provider, per NABCEP’s policies.
-For more details, go to http://www.nabcep.org/entry-level-program-2/approved-providers
+No. Organizations that want to administer the NABCEP PV Associate Exam must become a Registered Provider, per NABCEP’s policies.
+For more details, go to http://www.nabcep.org/

 SEI holds high standards for who can teach for us.
 For example, SEI requires that an instructor be a working PV professional with 3 years or more of full-time experience in the PV field, NABCEP certified PV installer or currently working towards certification, previous educational experience, etc. We then go through a rigorous training process.